CASE STUDY

 Environmental Scene

-For environment shots, I wanted to show the product in a context that reinforced the brand's naturalistic quality.
+For environment shots, I wanted to show the product in a visual context that reinforced the brand's naturalistic quality.
 I used a photogrammetry asset of a rocky oceanfront cliff, used forced perspective via the depth of field to create the illusion that the rock sizes were bigger than they were in the software.

 DESIGN SOLUTION